kerta1n/tank-convert/README.md

 In order to exit adding custom buttons, you may notice the back button does not work.
 You will need to shell into the device.
 Once you have a shell open, you can use `input keyevent 4` as back button, `input keyevent 22` as DPAD right, and `input keyevent 23` as enter.

-If you map one of your buttons to the power menu to access bootloader, you will first need to enable this advanced reboot.
+If you map one of your buttons to the power menu to access bootloader, you will first need to enable the advanced reboot menu.
 Open the settings app from inside the app drawer, open developer options, and enable "Advanced reboot".
 Once you open the power menu, click reboot and it will give you a selection.

+[This repositohttps://github.com/esc0rtd3w/firestick-loaderry](url) contains a LOT more APKs if you're looking for that.
+However, you will still need to follow this guide to first get your Firestick onto LOS.

-Thank you to the developers for making this possible! k4y0z, xyz, diegocr, Rortiz2
+Thank you to the developers for making this possible! [k4y0z]([url](https://github.com/k4y0z)), xyz, [diegocr]([url](https://github.com/diegocr)), [Rortiz2]([url](https://github.com/R0rt1z2/))